sebajara/birds/README.md

 * Then the content was arranged manually into columns tables inside another LaTex document [Birds_RockCreekPark.tex](RockCreekPark/Birds_RockCreekPark.tex)
 * Compile (e.g. using pdflatex).
 See [Birds_RockCreekPark.pdf](RockCreekPark/Birds_RockCreekPark.pdf)

-## Rock Creek Park Identification Guide
+## Rock Creek Park Identification helper

 I scrapped the web pages associated to each bird in the check list in the [Audubon](https://www.audubon.org) and